The quick version...

 Through the initial research I carried out, it was clear to them that they should shift their attention to a different area of the product.
 The problem they had been intending to solve was not the problem which most needed solving.

-I advised instead to look qualitatively for evidence that their decisions were having an impact and have faith that these would accumulate to show as improvements to their metrics.
+I advised Float to instead look qualitatively for the evidence of an improved experience and have faith that these would accumulate to show as improvements to their metrics.
 They agreed to do so.
 In time the metric improved, and this could be traced back to the team’s efforts.

 I was able to step away from the level of involvement I had with Float when they hired their Head of Product.
 At the time of writing, they now have a permanent UX researcher and I still do work with them on a more ad-hoc basis.